 Our accommodation is very basic and more suited to seasoned travelers and those that enjoy camping as I can best describe our accommodation as very rustic and at times sleeping in 'the clubhouse' is a bit like indoor camping.
 'The clubhouse' is a makeshift building which we are slowly trying to turn into a home.
 As the farm is still in a development stage, there is a lot of work that needs doing so we have been taking on a few volunteers at a time and we have created a hostel style dorm setup at one end of the main living room of the clubhouse.
 We have found that most volunteers enjoy the comradery of the shared living space and have made lasting friendship while working and living with the other volunteers.
-We have also insulated one of our pergola style gazebos and turned it into a cabana for accommodation (two volunteers to a 3m x 3m cabana) and a single small caban.
+We have also insulated two of our pergola style gazebos and turned it into a cabana for accommodation (two volunteers to a 3m x 3m cabana) and a single small caban.
 This accommodation is usually reserved for long term volunteers and preference is given to older volunteers when allocating it.
-There is also the option to camp under the trees which is the coolest area in summer and somewhat protected in the winter.
+There is also the option to camp under the trees which is the coolest area in summer and most protected in the winter.
 We have two large tents with double mattresses and one with two single mattresses.
-The tents are on a wooden platform with a pergola over them to protect them from sun and rain.
-In winter the sides of the pergola are covered with plastic to keep out the wind and the rain so in effect the tents are inside a larger, waterproof tent.
+The tents are on a wooden platform under a larger structure that has been entirely enclosed in plastic to protect the tents from sun, wind and rain so effectively you'll be sleeping in a tent within a larger tent which gives you some privacy.
 There is electricity available in each tent for a light and to charge your devices.
 There are two outside toilets and a rustic shower (with warm water) attached to the clubhouse.